GlobetrotterG/mega-man-memory-game/README.md

 * Site was coded using a Dell XPS 13 laptop and also used it to test website responsiveness on laptop.
-* Mobile site version was tested using an iphone 7 Plus, Samsung Galaxy S10+, Google Pixel 3a XL phones.
+* Mobile site version was tested using an iphone 7, iphone 7 Plus, and Samsung Galaxy S10+.
 * Tablet site version was tested on an ipad Air.
 * To test overall website responsiveness for Laptop, Desktop, Mobile and Tablet, I also used Google Chrome DevTools.
 * HTML code was tested using [W3C Markup Validation Service](https://validator.w3.org/)